)>

 Dismissing

-Using the JavaScript plugin, it’s possible to remove any alert.
+Using the JavaScript plugin, you can remove any alert.

-• Be sure you’ve loaded the bootstrap alert plugin or the compiled CoreUI JavaScript.
+• Ensure that you’ve loaded the Bootstrap alert plugin or the compiled CoreUI JavaScript.

-• Add a close button and the .alert-dismissible class, which adds some extra padding to the right of the alert component and positions the .close button.
+• Add a close button along with the .alert-dismissible class, which provides extra padding to the right of the alert component and positions the .close button.

-• On the close button, add the data-coreui-dismiss="alert" attribute, which triggers the JavaScript functionality.
-You have to use the <button> element with it for proper behavior across all devices.
+• On the close button, include the data-coreui-dismiss="alert" attribute, which triggers the JavaScript functionality.
+You must use the <button> element with it for proper behavior across all devices.

-• To animate alerts when dismissing them, you have to add the .fade and .show classes.
+• To animate alerts during dismissal, you need to add the .fade and .show classes.

-You can see this in action with a live demo:
+You can observe this in action with a live demonstration:

 html